Desert box turtle – picture by Sean O’Connor

 It’s important that any outdoor area needs to be protected from predators such as dogs.

 Don’t try to mix turtles from different species together in the same housing.
-It’s especially important that Asian and American box turtles are not housed together.
+Asian and American box turtles mustn’t be housed together.

 Remember: have the turtle’s home set-up before you bring him home.